 Citizens wishing to address the board on any topic other than those on the Committee of the Whole should step forward when the Village president asks if there are any citizens who wish to address the board.
 You will be asked to provide your name and address.
-We suggest that you limit your comments to five minutes.
+We suggest that you limit your comments to three minutes.

 Persons wishing to comment on topics to be covered under the Committee of the Whole will be heard when that specific topic is discussed.